Genital herpes: Epidemiology

 About 16 percent of Americans between the ages of 14 and 49 are infected with genital herpes, making it one of the most common sexually transmitted infections.
 More than 85% of those with HSV-2 are unaware of their infection.
 Approximately 776,000 people in the United States get new herpes infections every year.

 Tests for herpes are not routinely included among STI screenings.
 Performers in the pornography industry are screened for HIV, chlamydia, and gonorrhea with an optional panel of tests for hepatitis B, hepatitis C and syphilis, but not herpes.
 Testing for herpes is controversial since the results are not always accurate or helpful.
 Most sex workers and performers will contract herpes at some point in their careers whether they use protection or not.

 History

 Early 20th century public health legislation in the United Kingdom required compulsory treatment for sexually transmitted infections but did not include herpes because it was not serious enough.
 As late as 1975, nursing textbooks did not include herpes as it was considered no worse than a common cold.
 After the development of acyclovir in the 1970s, the drug company Burroughs Wellcome launched an extensive marketing campaign that publicized the illness, including creating victim's support groups.

 Modern humans likely became susceptible to HSV-2 due to P. boisei, who contracted the disease by consuming infected chimp meat; which then passed on to Homo erectus the same way.
-An infection of cold sores (HSV-1), may have provided an initial layer of protection from HSV-2, until the disease "adapted to a different mocusol niche".
+An infection of cold sores (HSV-1), may have provided an initial layer of protection from HSV-2, until the disease "adapted to a different mucosal niche".